 Databases provide subject access to information found in journals, conference papers, newspapers, reports and other publications.
-Some of these databases will give you access to the full text of publications directly, usually as an Adobe PDF document, other databases will only index journals or provide summaries/abstracts of the articles.
+Some of these databases will give you access to the full text of publications directly, usually as a PDF, other databases will only index journals or provide summaries/abstracts of the articles.

-Decide on the key concepts/subject/words from your assignment and begin searching the databases.
-Each database will differ in the way to search for your topic, if you are having difficulty please contact the Information Desk or the Librarian listed in the Contact Us section of this guide.
+Decide on the key concepts, subjects or words from your assignment and begin searching the databases.
+Each database will differ in the way to search for your topic, if you are having difficulty please contact the Library or the librarian listed in the contact us section of this guide.

 Includes full text of Australian federal and state legal cases and legislation Australasian Legal Information.